csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Admissible heuristics can also be derived from the solution cost of a **subproblem** of a givenSUBPROBLEM

 problem.
-For example, Figure 3.30 shows a subproblem of the 8-puzzle instance in Fig- ure 3.28.
+For example, Figure 3.30 shows a subproblem of the 8-puzzle instance in Figure 3.28.
 The subproblem involves getting tiles 1, 2, 3, 4 into their correct positions.
-Clearly, the cost of the optimal solution of this subproblem is a lower bound on the cost of the com- plete problem.
+Clearly, the cost of the optimal solution of this subproblem is a lower bound on the cost of the complete problem.
 It turns out to be more accurate than Manhattan distance in some cases.

 The idea behind **pattern databases** is to store these exact solution costs for every pos-PATTERN DATABASE

 sible subproblem instance—in our example, every possible configuration of the four tiles and the blank.
-(The locations of the other four tiles are irrelevant for the purposes of solv- ing the subproblem, but moves of those tiles do count toward the cost.)
+(The locations of the other four tiles are irrelevant for the purposes of solving the subproblem, but moves of those tiles do count toward the cost.)
 Then we compute an admissible heuristic hDB for each complete state encountered during a search simply by looking up the corresponding subproblem configuration in the database.
-The database itself is constructed by searching back13 from the goal and recording the cost of each new pattern en- countered; the expense of this search is amortized over many subsequent problem instances.
+The database itself is constructed by searching back13 from the goal and recording the cost of each new pattern encountered; the expense of this search is amortized over many subsequent problem instances.

 The choice of 1-2-3-4 is fairly arbitrary; we could also construct databases for 5-6-7-8, for 2-4-6-8, and so on.
 Each database yields an admissible heuristic, and these heuristics can be combined, as explained earlier, by taking the maximum value.
 A combined heuristic of this kind is much more accurate than the Manhattan distance; the number of nodes generated when solving random 15-puzzles can be reduced by a factor of 1000.